Oloqq/crocheteer/docs/MultiParts.md

 Global @centroids does not make sense with @multipart, unless the global number of centroids is distributed between the parts
 - easy mode: based on node number
 - hard mode: distributed dynamically based on sum of weight for centroids in parts?

-Let's introduce a concept of a `Limb`, that is, a piece of Plushies skin (skin = nodes = stitches) with their own centroids (since we were already calling centroids bones in the context of skeletonization, I feel that Limb is more expressive that Part)

 # Hook
 Hook is designed to work from a single starter.